-Skin cancer is a growing concern and widespread condition in the United States and elsewhere.
-In the US there are over 1 million people diagnosed with basal cell carcinoma and 50,000 people diagnosed with melanoma every year.
+Skin cancer is a growing concern and widespread condition worldwide.
 With early detection and treatment the vast majority of skin cancers are curable with surgery alone.
-It is believed that practicing sun avoidance and sun protection over one's lifetime can prevent many skin cancers.
+It is believed that practicing sun avoidance and sun protection over one's lifetime can prevent many skin cancers from ever developing.

 Factors that influence choice of therapies:

-At Body Renewal we offer the following in office therapies.
+At Skin Renewal we offer the following in office therapies.
 As each patient's case is different; we will tailor a treatment program specifically for you and your circumstances.
-A highly professional team led by a medical doctor assesses every patient and an appropriate treatment together with long term maintenance program is recommended dependent on expectations, budget, time and medical conditions.
+A highly professional team led by a medical doctor assesses every patient and an appropriate treatment together with long term maintenance program is recommended dependant on expectations, budget, time and medical conditions.

-- Chemical peels.
+Chemical peels.
+TCA is the most commonly used option, however this can only be done in light skin types.
 The more aggressive the chemical peel, the more improvement one can expect.
-Medium depth chemical peels produces significant improvement in patients with AKs but downtime of a week can be expected.
 This improvement should last for 2 to 3 years.
 An added benefit is pigmentation improvement and skin rejuvenation.
-For a full list of chemical peel treatments available at Body Renewal and a comparison between them, please see our Summary of Peel page.

 Facial resurfacing: full facial resurfacing with an ablative energy based device or Laser such as the Pearl Laser, Pearl Fractional, CO2 Fractional, Endymed FSR or Fraxel DUAL should be considered in patients with severe sun damage who have a significant number of AKs and who have had multiple excisions for skin tumours.

 Pixel Peels – Superficial Micro-needling followed immediately with a superficial chemical peel (this is a safer option for darker skin types who cannot have the aggressive TCA treatments).